 Get detailed insights regarding the impact of COVID-19 on the market.

-The global edible packaging market exhibited XX growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of XX% during 2021-2026.
-Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end-use sectors.
+The global edible packaging market size reached US$ 855.9 Million in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 1,220.4 Million by 2027, exhibiting a CAGR of 6.18% during 2022-2027.
+Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
 These insights are included in the report as a major market contributor.

 Edible packaging is made using natural, biodegradable, and plant-based materials.
 It is widely used to prevent the contamination of food on account of oxygen, moisture, and solute.
 It also eliminates waste, prevents microbial growth and undesirable chemical reactions, and enhances the quality and safety of food items, thereby extending their shelf life.
 As compared to its counterparts, edible packaging can be consumed without the need to unpack and throw the package.
 At present, it is gaining traction across the globe as it is environment friendly.